metaleap/mojo/atem/readme.md

 needs to recursively call itself.
 Any stack entry beyond the "root" / "base" one (that at first holds `expr` and at the end the final result value) represents a
 call: it at first holds both said call's callee and its args.
-The former is evaluated first (only down to a "callable": ExprFuncRef or a closure), next then only those args are evaluated that are actually needed.
-Next, the "callable"'s body (or prim-op) is evaluated further, consuming those freshly-obtained arg values while producing the call's result value.
-(If in a call not enough args are supplied to the callee, the result is a closure that does keep the already-evaluated args around for later completion.
-These will not be re-evaluated.)
+The former is evaluated first (only down to a "callable": `ExprFuncRef` or closure), next then only those args are evaluated that are actually needed.
+Finally, the "callable"'s body (or prim-op) is evaluated further, consuming those freshly-obtained arg values while producing the call's result value.
+(If in a call not enough args are supplied to the callee, the result is a closure that does keep its fully-evaluated args around for later completion.)

 The `big` arg fine-tunes how much call-stack memory to pre-allocate at once beforehand.
 If `true`, this will be to the tune of ~2 MB, else under 10 KB.
 Put